joshuatagoe/AfroBoujee/README.md

 (___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

-* (4 points) Add user templating
+* (3 points) Implement Picture Uploading
-    * Allow user to create own page on website, and edit variables on chosen template to create their own page with their own product listings
+    * Allow user to upload images for product pictures and store carousel backgrounds
-* (2 points) Implement bootstrap(Perhaps use react to create this)
+* (2 points) Implement bootstrap
     * Implement bootstrap
-* (4 points) Impelement payment system
+* (4 points) Impelement React and Webpack
-    * Implement payment system using some API
+    * Implement React with Express, and allow for autocreation for bundle.js with webpack
 * (4 points) Impelement mobile configuration with bootstrap
     * Implement mobile configuration with bootstrap